K-Schriber/Year-two-Unit-1/Project_1/Project_Unit_1.md

     print("sayonara")
     exit(1)#1 is code for exit without error
 ```
 My client required a system to protect their private data.
 So, I have made a login system that allows the user to log in with an already existing Username and Password.
 The username and password are then checked with a CSV file that stores all user information.
 If it's the user's wallet, the Ethereum wallet will open; however, if it is not the user or the user enters the password wrong, it will give the person entering the username and password three chances to enter the correct username and password.
 The wallet will close if the user doesn’t enter the correct password and username three times.
+The code uses an overaching login that uses a for loop to read the user on the CSV file.
+The if statment then checks if the enter username and password match what is on the CSV and if it eqauls lets the person into the wallet.
+If not a while loop is used until the user reaches three attemps before kicking them out of the wallet.

 ## Menu System